tommygeiger/trending-google-searches/README.md

 # under-a-rock
-For people who live under a rock.
+News for people who live under a rock.